Sleep Policy

 The Tots' Clubhouse Nursery School Sleep Policy

-The aim of the partnership is to:
+The aim of the policy is to:

 • Ensure strong child-adult attachments (with the Key Worker and team members) so that staff understand the child's needs.